 Remeron is an atypical antidepressant that is effective in the treatment of depression and its symptoms.
 Known as Mirtazapine, the drug can be used to treat anxiety and difficulty in sleeping.
 The medication belongs to the noradrenergic and specific serotonergic antidepressant (NaSSA) drug class.
 Its mechanism of action is to enhance the release of norepinephrine and 5-HT1A-mediated serotonergic transmission.
 Mirtazapine accomplishes this by blocking the adrenergic alpha2- autoreceptors, hetero2-autoreceptors and antagonizing 5-HT2 and 5-HT3 receptors.
 Simply put, the medication increases chemicals in the brain responsible for mood elevation.
 However, is it possible to combine Remeron and alcohol to enhance the mood of patients?
 Mixing Mirtazapine and alcohol can have dire health effects on the user.
 Combining Mirtazapine and weed is a grave option as well.

 Mirtazapine drug interactions might change how Remeron works or may increase the risk of serious side effects.
-Drug interactions with mirtazapine can result from both prescription and OTC medicines, herbal products, and even vitamins.
+Drug interactions with mirtazapine can result from both prescription and OTC medicines.
 That is why patients should be aware of all possible interactions.